 The attached Preliminary Site Plan demonstrates that the asphalt surfaced parking lot area exceeds 50,000 sq. ft., therefore, according to Table 806-5, 8% of interior landscaping is required.
-The submitted Planting Plan demonstrates that the perimeter landscaping around the parking areas, landscape islands, and planter bays will total at least 8% of the vehicle parking area.
+The submitted plan indicates the Project includes 81,213 sq. ft. of parking area and a minimum of 6,497 sq. ft. of interior landscape area is required.
+To meet the standard, a total of 7,135 sq. ft. of landscaping area has been provided within the parking areas.
 As required, deciduous shade trees are planted for every 12 parking spaces to create a canopy effect, and landscape islands and planter bays meet the above requirements.